gontluc/path_finding/README.md

 ---

-OBJECTIVE: Build a path finding using A* (astar) search algorithm and visualize it in a GUI.
+OBJECTIVE: Build a path finding using A* (astar) search algorithm and visualize it on a GUI.

 ---